 A perversion is something that is unnatural or abnormal.
 Sex between two people of the same sex may trip your “ick factor” switch, but it is not unnatural (see above).
-Although it is not the norm, it is not abnormal.
+Although it may not be the norm, it’s not abnormal.

 Still-popular urban, mostly Christian fundamentalist, myth is a story of “radical homosexual activists” storming and pressuring the APA to declassify homosexuality as a mental disorder.
 On the face of it, that is a mostly correct statement.

-Out of frustration and the need to be heard and understood, gay activists did break into conference sessions during 1970-1972 and demanded to tell their stories.
-Finally, in 1973, before a packed room of his peers, a masked colleague answered questions and told his story.
+Out of frustration and the need to be heard and understood, gay activists did break into APA conference sessions during 1970-1972 and demanded to tell their stories.
+Finally, in 1973, before a packed room of his peers, a masked colleague answered questions, and told his story.

 Homosexuality is a normal variation of human sexuality.
-Using the words “perversion”, “sickness” and “abnormality” is not only medically incorrect, it is very hurtful to those targeted.
-GLBT people are expressing sexuality that is normal and natural to them.
-For them, to express sexuality in an opposite sex relationship is unnatural and abnormal.
+Using the words “perversion”, “sickness” and “abnormality” is not only medically incorrect, it is very hurtful to those intentionally targeted.
+LGBT people are expressing sexuality which is normal and natural to them.
+For them, to express sexuality in an opposite sex relationship, would be unnatural and abnormal.

-Can gay people be sexual with members of the opposite sex?
-Of course they can.
-In the wise words of one of my closest friends, Michael, ex-husband of a woman and father of two, who was also a leader of a you-too-can-be-heterosexual program says “With a whole bunch of fantasizing, you can do anything.”
+Are gay people able to be sexual with members of the opposite sex?
+Of course, some can potentially be so.
+In the wise words of one of my friends, Michael, former leader of a you-too-can-be-heterosexual program and ex-husband of a woman, and father of two children: “With a whole bunch of fantasizing, you can do anything.”

 Which leads into the next ill-informed statement.